MateiHsn/Maze_Master/README.md

-# Matrix Project
+# Maze Master
-Repo for the Matrix project for the Introduction to Robotics course
+Repo for the Matrix project for the Introduction to Robotics course.

   ## Task requirements